azizbarank/NLP-Tutorials/resources.md

 Mentions:

-•   Jax: This is a framework that is basically based on autograd (just like PyTorch is) and XLA (Accelerated Linear Algebra) from TensorFlow.
+•   *Jax*: This is a framework that is basically based on *autograd* (just like PyTorch is) and *XLA* (Accelerated Linear Algebra) from TensorFlow.
 The latter one is especially important in that it speeds up execution and decreases the memory usage through low-level operations.

 However, despite its attractive features, it is recommended that people (especially students) first get familiar with either PyTorch or TensorFlow + Keras, because it is much more probable that a lot of them will spend their time doing standard modeling involving experiments that heavily depend on GPUs rather than TPUs exclusively.
 Jax is generally recommended if one is determined to use NumPy on accelerators (GPUs and TPUs) or do non-standard modeling in deep learning.